Freelancing is a trend that has been growing in popularity. And lots of people often ask the question: Are freelancers self-employed?

 Whether freelancers need a business license depends on the type of services they plan to provide.
 You will likely need more than just an LLC if you want to offer certain consulting services for example, but the requirements vary by the city and state you reside in.

-For example, if you are freelancing as a graphic designer, you often do not need to get a license to operate their business if you put the profits on your personal tax returns and don’t list it as a business.
+For example, if you are freelancing as a graphic designer, you often do not need to get a license to operate your business if you put the profits on your personal tax returns and don’t list it as a business.

 Are Freelancers Independent Contractors?